-Violent conflict trends and impacts.
-Violent conflict is increasingly recognized as a major obstacle to reaching the Sustainable Development Goals by 2030.
+3.3 Violent conflict trends and impacts

+Violent conflict is increasingly recognized as a major obstacle to reaching the SDGs by 2030.
 Its dramatic resurgence over the last few years, particularly as a result of (internationalized) civil wars, has caused immense human suffering (Figure 7) (United Nations and World Bank 2018; Palik et al. 2020).
-In 2018, the number of people displaced by war, persecution and conflict exceeded 70 million, the highest level recorded by UNHCR in almost 70 years (UN DESA 2020a; World Vision International 2019).
+In 2018, the number of people displaced by war, persecution and conflict exceeded 70 million, the highest level recorded by UNHCR in almost 70 years (UN DESA 2020a); (World Vision International 2019).
+Violent conflicts have also become more complex and protracted, involving more non-state groups and regional and international actors (Degila 2020).
+Risks associated with climate change and natural disasters can combine with and exacerbate risks of violence through factors such as food insecurity, economic shocks and migration (United Nations and World Bank 2018.
+CC BY 4.0).